 Reducing insecurity for an investment-ready Guatemala

 Violence and insecurity have seen a downward trend in Guatemala.
 In 2018, the country had a homicide rate of 22.4 per one hundred thousand inhabitants, the lowest since the end of the civil war in 1996.
 While still a high number globally, it is the lowest among Northern Triangle countries, and lower than rates in Colombia, Brazil, and Mexico.
-However, less than 5 percent of homicides in Guatemala go unresolved, and Guatemala ranks among thirteen countries with the worst criminality indexes in the world.
+However, Guatemala still ranks among thirteen countries with the worst criminality indexes in the world and has an impunity rate averaging 94 percent since 2008.
 With the termination of the CICIG, tackling the country’s top public-safety concerns will require additional resources, technical expertise, and a set of comprehensive policies.

 Despite his controversial two-year stint heading Guatemala’s prisons, President-elect Giammattei nevertheless touted his security credentials during the campaign to position himself as the candidate better equipped to combat crime in Guatemala.
 His ten-month arrest—and the following acquittal—were especially important in shaping his views on prison and justice reform.
 He has suggested reforms to pre-trial detention, such as house arrest and more use of fetters for tracking detainees.
 He also identifies overcrowded and dangerous prisons as perpetuating the vicious cycle of crime, and proposes organizing prisoners by the level of risk they carry.